ansible/event-driven-ansible/README.md

 }

 PLAY RECAP *********************************************************************
 localhost                  : ok=1    changed=0    unreachable=0    failed=0    skipped=0    rescued=0    ignored=0

 INFO:root:Waiting for event

 ```

 We can see from the output above, that the condition was met from the webhook and ansible-rulebook then triggered our action which was to run_playbook.
-The playbook we defined is then triggered and once it completes we can see we revert back to “Waiting for event”.
+The playbook we defined is then triggered and once it completes we can see we revert back to "Waiting for event".

 Event-Driven Ansible opens up the possibilities of faster resolution and greater automated observation of our environments.
 It has the possibility of simplifying the lives of many technical and sleep-deprived engineers.
 The current `ansible-rulebook` is easy to learn and work with, and the graphical user interface `EDA-Server` will simplify this further.

 [EDA Server](https://github.com/ansible/eda-server)